-Not all travel medical insurance policies cover trip cancellations and interruption, although many of them do.
+Not all travel medical insurance plans cover a trip cancellation, a trip interruption and an emergency medical evacuation, although many of them do.

-Let’s go in depth a bit about the two things mentioned above that generally are covered by all travel medical policies:
+Let’s go in depth about the two things mentioned above that generally are covered by all travel medical policies:

 That’s why your policy should include what’s called emergency medical evacuation, or medevac.

 “If you’re going to a Third World country,” Clark says, “you can use a medevac, where they’ll get you to a First World hospital.”
-No matter the transportation method, whether it’s via helicopter, ambulance or another EMS vehicle, it’s all covered by your travel medical insurance.
+No matter the transportation method, whether it’s via helicopter, ambulance or another EMS vehicle, it’s all covered by your travel medical insurance plan.

-Your travel medical insurance may cover other medical expenses as well.
+Your travel medical coverage may include other medical expenses as well.
 Say you’ve broken your ankle while hiking a mountain in the Andes.
 Once you’ve been taken to a hospital, some policies cover the cost of flying a loved one there to be by your side.